umccr/samplesheet-check-backend/README.md

 ## To deploy the project

+Install all related packaged listed in the requirements.txt via the following command `python -m pip install -r requirements.txt`

 Before deploy the project layers **must** be compiled and zipped with the following command.

 ### Lambda layer requirement